DEV Community

 Conclusion

-With that in place, we are now successfully publishing Lerna-Lite with Provenance as shown below.
-You should be able to do the same with your project as well.
+With that in place, we are now successfully publishing with Provenance using Lerna-Lite which makes our toolchain much more secure.
+Following these steps, you should be able to do the same with your project as well.

-Also note that you can do the same steps with Lerna as well (the actual implementation came from Lerna, so credit goes to them).
+Also note that you can also do the exact same steps with Lerna (the actual implementation actually came from Lerna, so credit goes to them).

 Top comments (0)